-I work for Tesla Inc. I hold a PhD in Materials Science and Engineering from Stanford University and a BChE in chemical engineering from the University of Delaware.
+I work for Tesla Inc as a battery data analyst.
+I hold a PhD in Materials Science and Engineering from Stanford University and a BChE in chemical engineering from the University of Delaware.
 My graduate research focused on making lithium-ion batteries last longer and charge faster through combining fundamental understanding and data-driven methods.

 This is my personal website.
 The views expressed on this page are mine alone and not those of my employer.

 Which Peter Attia are you?

 Seeing how my website doesn’t show up in the top results of a Google search for “Peter Attia”, the Peter Attias of this world are doing quite well!
 The good news is I’m in good company; the bad news is it can be difficult to find me via online (hence the “m” in petermattia.com).

 In particular, one identically-named gentleman has a larger web presence than I. I’m not Peter Attia, M.D., although we both went to Stanford after studying engineering as an undergraduate.
 I’m also not this Peter Attia, who works on search engine optimization.